primaza/primazactl/README.md

     - To generate a suitable manifest file:
         - Run `make config` from the repository
         - The manifest will be created: `out/config/worker_config_latest.yaml`
-- `--clustername CLUSTER_NAME`
+- `--context CONTEXT`
-    - CLUSTER_NAME: the cluster, as it appears in kubeconfig, on which to add primaza-worker
+    - CONTEXT: the cluster, as it appears in kubeconfig, on which to add primaza-worker
     - To create a kind cluster to use for testing:
         - Run `make kind-cluster`
             - The cluster created for the worker is `primazactl-worker-test`